Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection: Experiments and Analysis

 \section{Experiments and Analysis}

-To illustrate the effectiveness of the proposed NJCR and KNJCR models, experiments were conducted on four HSI data sets, which include one simulated hyperspectral data set and three real-world hyperspectral data sets.
+To illustrate the effectiveness of the proposed NJCR and KNJCR models, experiments were conducted on four HSI datasets, which include one simulated hyperspectral dataset and three real-world hyperspectral datasets.
 Seven traditional anomaly detectors are applied as a comparison.
 The detection results are evaluated via receiver operation characteristic (ROC) curves, the area under the ROC curve (AUC) values caluclated by $((P_D, P_F))$ and $(P_F, \tau)$, and the anomaly-background separability maps.
 Then, detailed parametric analysis and ablation study of the proposed nonnegative-constrained joint representation models are discussed.